-CEO & Chairperson of the Jeju Olle Foundation
+Honorary Patron of World Trails Network and CEO and Chairperson of the Jeju Olle Foundation

 There is a common denominator among organizations creating trails where anyone can walk peacefully, people who take good care of the trails and people who hike the trails.
 That is a genuine love for nature, respect for local culture and willingness to open up to fellow hikers.

 It is true that, in the past, this kind of bond existed only in specific regions, countries or continents.
 Knowing the very limitation, we have endeavored to create a meaningful network over the past few years and the World Trails Network (WTN) is the hard-won result.

 While living in the era in which capitalist greed is triggering reckless developments and the burning of fossil fuels is constantly heating the earth leading reduced number of forests and increased number of deserts, I reaffirm my energy, my passion and my commitment that the WTN will endeavor to find effective ways of protecting the planet and preserving trails and drive real, tangible results as a founding member of the WTN and on behalf of president of the Asian Trails Network (ATN).

 Bio of Myung Sook Suh